Waitsnake/CVD_Stuff/README.md

 Severity Accuracy
 ```

-DCK18L should therefore be viewed as a correction framework built on top of existing CVD simulation models rather than a standalone model of color perception.
+DCK should therefore be viewed as a correction framework built on top of existing CVD simulation models rather than a standalone model of color perception.

 ### Potential Severity Dependence

-DCK18L differs from many traditional daltonization approaches in an important way.
+DCK differs from many traditional daltonization approaches in an important way.

-Rather than remapping colors into alternative perceptual channels, DCK18L attempts to enhance color-difference information that is predicted to be reduced by a color vision deficiency simulation.
+Rather than remapping colors into alternative perceptual channels, DCK attempts to enhance color-difference information that is predicted to be reduced by a color vision deficiency simulation.

 The method therefore operates on the assumption that at least some of the original color information remains available to the observer.

 For mild and moderate forms of color vision deficiency, this assumption may be valid.
-In such cases, color differences may be weakened rather than completely lost, allowing DCK18L to increase the visibility of existing color contrast without substantially altering the overall appearance of the image.

 However, the behavior at higher severity levels remains unclear.

 If a large portion of the original color information collapses into similar perceptual categories, the amount of recoverable information may become increasingly limited.

 In such situations, approaches that intentionally remap colors into alternative perceptual channels may prove more effective than approaches based primarily on contrast restoration.

-A useful way to view DCK18L is therefore not as a color replacement algorithm, but as a color contrast reconstruction algorithm.
+A useful way to view DCK is therefore not as a color replacement algorithm, but as a color contrast reconstruction algorithm.

 Its effectiveness may depend on how much residual color discrimination remains available to the observer.

-This hypothesis is currently based on practical observations and simulation experiments.
-It has not yet been validated through controlled testing with users across a broad range of protan, deutan, and tritan severity levels.
+This hypothesis is currently based on practical observations and simulation experiments and has not yet been validated through controlled user studies.

-Additional user studies will be required to determine how well DCK18L scales from mild deficiencies to severe forms of color vision loss.

 ---

 ## Status

-DCK18L is currently an experimental method.
+DCK18L is currently the recommended implementation.

+DCK19L is currently experimental.

 The implementation is released for public testing and evaluation.